Learning Dynamical Systems by Leveraging Data from Similar Systems: Introduction

 We note that all of the above works make the assumption that the data used for system identification are generated from the true system model that one wants to learn.
 However, in many cases, collecting abundant data from the true system can be costly or even infeasible.
 In such cases, one may want to rely on data generated from other systems that share similar dynamics.
 For example, for non-engineered systems like animals, one may only have a limited amount of data from the true individual animal one wants to model, due to the challenge of conducting experiments for such systems.
 On the other hand, it may be possible to collect data from other animals in the herd or from a reasonably good simulator.
 Furthermore, when the dynamics of a system changes (e.g., due to failures), one needs to decide whether to discard all of the previous data, or to leverage the old information in an appropriate way.
 In settings such as the ones described above, it is of great interest to understand how one can leverage the data generated from systems that share similar (but not identical) dynamics.
 This idea is similar to the notion of {\it transfer learning} in the machine learning community, where one wants to transfer knowledge from related tasks to a new task \cite{pan2009survey}.
 However, in contrast to system identification, most of the papers on transfer learning (in the context of estimation) consider learning a static mapping from a feature space to a label space \cite{bastani2021predicting}.
+The recent works \cite{modi2021joint,faradonbeh2022joint} study joint learning of multiple dynamical systems, assuming all systems are weighted equally in the training stage.
+However, an open question remains on how to effectively utilize samples from other systems to enhance the accuracy of the model for the true system of interest, especially when the number of samples from the true system is limited.

 Our conference paper \cite{xin2022identifying} provides finite sample analysis of system identification with the help of an auxiliary system, using a weighted least squares approach, under the assumption of having access to multiple trajectories from both the true system and the auxiliary system.
 The paper \cite{xin2022identifying} decomposes the overall system identification error into the error due to noise and the error due to model difference, and shows that the auxiliary data can help to reduce the error due to noise by introducing a portion of constant error that is due to the difference in the models between the true and auxiliary systems.
 However, although the algorithm in \cite{xin2022identifying} uses all samples from these trajectories (different from \cite{dean2019sample}, where only two data points from each trajectory are used, assuming all samples are generated from the same system), the result is conservative in characterizing the effect of the trajectory length.
 In particular, the error due to noise can only go to zero by increasing the number of trajectories from the two systems.